-3.2.
-Performance Objectives and Measures
+3.2 Performance Objectives and Measures

-The results-oriented performance objectives supporting the Critical Outcomes of this contract will be approved by the Contracting Officer.
-These objectives shall be accomplished within an overall framework of management and operational performance requirements and standards contained elsewhere in this contract.
+The results-oriented performance objectives supporting the institutional goals of this contract will be approved by the Contracting Officer.
+These objectives shall be accomplished within an overall framework of mission, management and operational performance requirements and standards contained elsewhere in this contract.
 To the maximum extent practicable, these requirements and standards are structured to reflect performance-based contracting concepts.

-The Contractor shall ensure that the Contractor's management systems are effective and efficient.
+The Contractor's management systems are effective and efficient.
 The Contractor's assurance process benchmark NREL's performance against similar public and private sector operations, and shall reflect an understanding of the risks, maintain mechanisms for eliminating or mitigating the risks, and maintain a process to ensure that the management systems and their attendant assurance processes meet contract requirements.